khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/animation-feedback.md

 ### Accessibility

 A component should change state instantly when `prefers-reduced-motion` is enabled unless it's essential for the workflow.
-Instantly changing state doesn't mean no anmation.
-It should be invisible for users, but visible for the browser.
-Because some JavaScript actions could use UI animation, so animation should last `0.01ms`.
+Instantly changing state doesn't mean no animation.
+It should be invisible for users, but visible for the browser because some JavaScript actions rely on UI animation, so animation should last `0.01ms`.

 ```css
 @media (prefers-reduced-motion: reduce) {